 Together, we can stop child abuse and neglect

 Social media isn't safe.
-There are up to 90 reports of online grooming or child abuse image offences recorded by the police a day.1 Behind each of those reports is a child whose life has been changed forever.
+There are over 100 reports of online grooming or child abuse image offences recorded by the police a day.
+Behind each of those reports is a child whose life has been changed forever.1

 In 2019 over 45,000 supporters across the UK signed our petition.
 And our voices were heard.
 On 12 February 2020, government confirmed their proposals for new laws to regulate tech companies and hold them accountable for the abuse that is taking place on their platforms.